 The charges levied by different platforms can vary greatly, and our calculator helps unravel these costs.
 Typically, a platform will charge you an annual fee, and dealing fees if you choose to buy and sell stocks and shares.
 Occasionally, some charge a set-up fee.
 And most will have exit fees if you want to cash in or move your investments elsewhere.
 These fees could be a flat £ fee, or a percentage of your investment value, the former being preferable if you have a large amount to invest.

-There are two types of platform.
+There are two types of platforms.
 Adviser platforms are used by financial advisers to manage and plan your financial affairs.
 There’s a host of tools and functionality available to make the adviser’s job much easier, freeing him up to spend time with clients rather than on administrative tasks.
-Sometimes, you (the client), will be given a login that lets you see your portfolio, but in general your adviser will provide regular reports and updates.